Konstantin Feoktistov

-Konstantin Petrovich Feoktistov (Константин Петрович Феоктистов; 7 February 1926 – 21 November 2009) was a Soviet cosmonaut and an eminent space engineer.
+Konstantin Petrovich Feoktistov (Константин Петрович Феоктистов; 7 February 1926 – 21 November 2009), was Russian engineer and a cosmonaut in the former Soviet space program.

 As a cosmonaut Feoktistov flew on Voskhod 1, the first spacecraft to carry three crew members.
 Feoktistov also wrote several books on space technology and exploration.
 The Feoktistov crater on the far side of the Moon is named in his honor.

 Biography

 During the Nazi occupation of Voronezh, at the age of just 16, Feoktistov fought with the Soviet Army against the German troops, carrying out reconnaissance missions for the Voronezh Front.
 After being captured by a Waffen-SS Army patrol, Feoktistov was shot by a German officer.
 However, the bullet went right through his chin and neck and did not kill him.
-Feoktistov was able to crawl out later and then make his way to the Soviet lines.
+Feoktistov could crawl out later and then make his way to the Soviet lines.

 After the war was over, Feoktistov enrolled in the Bauman Moscow Higher Technical School as an engineering student and he graduated in 1949.
 Feoktistov also later earned a doctorate in physics.
 He joined Mikhail Tikhonravov's OKB (design bureau), and in 1955, Feoktistov formed part of the team that went on to design the Sputnik satellites, the Vostok space capsule, the Voskhod space capsule, and the Soyuz space capsule under the leadership of the Soviet Chief Designer Sergey Korolev.
-During this time, Feoktistov also worked on a design for an ion-propelled spacecraft to be capable of taking humans to Mars.
+During this time, Feoktistov also worked on a design for an ion-propelled spacecraft capable of taking humans to Mars.

-In 1964, Feoktistov was selected as part of a group of engineers for cosmonaut training, and in October of that very same year, he was hastily assigned to the multi-disciplinary Voskhod 1 crew.
+In 1964, Feoktistov was selected as part of a group of engineers for cosmonaut training, and in October of that same year, he was hastily assigned to the multi-disciplinary Voskhod 1 crew.
 He was the first civilian to make a space flight, and the only cosmonaut in the Soviet Union who was not a member of the Communist Party of the Soviet Union.
-During his space flight, he spent just over 24 hours and 17 minutes in space.
+He spent just over 24 hours and 17 minutes in space during his space flight.

 After the flight of Voskhod 1, Feoktistov's training for any further space mission was discontinued for medical reasons.
 However, Feoktistov continued his outer space engineering work, and he later became the head of the Soviet space design bureau that designed the Salyut and Mir space stations.